 - A program to expand and sustain free clinic services to women receiving substance abuse treatment

-- A program addressing drug adherence and abuse in New Orleans’ school-aged children
+- A program addressing prescription drug adherence and abuse in New Orleans’ school-aged children

 - An organized soccer and mentoring program addressing childhood obesity for Latino youth